shivannis/xandr-docs-public/xandr-docs/articles/invest/audience-analytics.md

 ---
-Title : Microsoft Invest - Audience Analytics Description : Learn how You can use the Creative Frequency and Recency report to analyze your audience at a granular level, the Buyer Reach and the Frequency Report to have an insight on how cross device impacted the number of times a single person saw the ads across all their devices.
+Title : Audience Analytics
+Description : Learn using the Creative Frequency and Recency report to analyze your audience at a granular level and the Buyer Reach and the Frequency Report to have an insight on how cross device impacted the number of times a single person saw the ads across all their devices.
 ---